RubensZimbres/Hacking_Utilities/README.md

-# Ethical Hacking and Pentest Utilities
+# Ethical Hacking and Pentesting Utilities
 <hr>

 # 1.Generator of Password Variance